 Hitchcock opens with serial killer Ed Gein beginning his life of crime by whacking his brother over the head with a shovel.

 V for Vendetta: A montage showing the Norsefire regime beginning to collapse has a Fingerman shoot a preteen girl dead for graffitiing V's symbol.
-He then gets surrounded by angry townsfolk who could give a crap about his badge and gun.
+He then gets surrounded by angry townsfolk who couldn't care less about his badge and gun.
 Cue Gory Discretion Shot as one particularly burly man swings a shovel at his head.

 In The Lone Ranger when Tonto is about to finish off Butch, Reid knocks him out with a shovel to do things by the book and let the court handle things.